contentful/forma-36/MIGRATION.md

 ### Checkbox

-We removed `CheckboxField` component in version 4.
-Now instead of doing:
+We removed the `CheckboxField` component in version 4.
+Now, instead of:

 ```jsx static=true
 import { Checkbox } from '@contentful/forma-36-react-components';